The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Overview of Terraform Cloud** -

--   Terraform cloud manages Terraform runs in a constant and reliable environment with various features like access controls, private registry for sharing modules, policy controls and others.
+-   Terraform Cloud manages Terraform runs in a constant and reliable environment with various features like access controls, private registry for sharing modules, policy controls and others.

 ### Overview of Sentinel